Yellow ribbon: Health issues

 Yellow ribbons are the emblem used for bladder cancer and sarcoma awareness.

 Endometriosis

 The yellow ribbon is the emblem for endometriosis awareness, especially during March for endometriosis awareness month.
 Yellow ribbons are worn by endometriosis patients and supporters, and is a common color for fundraising products.
 This was established by the Endometriosis Foundation of America in the 1980s, using the color yellow for its awareness brochure.

-Microencephaly

-The yellow ribbon is used to represent microcephaly, a medical condition in which the head does not develop fully.
+Microcephaly

+The color associated with microcephaly awareness is yellow, as well.
+Microcephaly is a physical finding consistent with the incomplete development of the head—and often the brain—at birth or soon thereafter.
 Microcephaly Awareness Day is on September 30.

+Spina bifida

+It also shows support for people with spina bifida.